 To assess PCP accessibility, we can look at the "access to primary care" indicator, which denotes the ratio of primary care physicians per 100,000 individuals in the population.
 The lower the ratio is, the more manageable a PCP's caseload becomes.
 Top performers in the country who fall in the 90th%ile have a ratio of 1,030:1, and the state's ratio is 1,230:1.
-For Monroe County, the ratio of population to PCPs is 2,190:1.
-This is steeper than the top performer ratio, potentially indicating a greater difficulty for individuals to access a primary care physician than in other areas.
-Social determinants of health such as poverty, education, and unemployment may all factor into an individual's ability to acquire care, even if it is available and access to primary care.
+For Carbon County, the ratio of population to PCPs is 2,000:1, indicating a much greater difficulty for individuals to access a primary care physician than in other areas.
+Social determinants of health such as poverty, education, and unemployment may all factor into an individual's ability to acquire care, even if it is available35.

 Across the St. Luke's network, we observed trends between the type of insurance used by a respondent and their last PCP visit.
-From our 2019 community survey, we found that most respondents in the St. Luke's Monroe service area had visited their PCP within the past year (84.2%) (Figure 21).
-Another 7.9% saw their PCP within the past two years, 3.2% within the last five years, and 2.4% more than five years ago.
-Some did not know or did not have a PCP (2.2%).
+From our 2019 community survey, we found that most respondents in the St. Luke's Miners service area had visited their PCP within the past year (84.2%) (Figure 21).
+Another 8.8% saw their PCP within the past two years, 2.4% within the last five years, and 1.8% more than five years ago.
+Some did not know or did not have a PCP (2.8%).

-Last PCP Visit, Monroe
+Last PCP Visit, Rural - West